Rachit74/hamdard-library/readme.md

+### The website is going under few updates right now, the older version is still deployed and functional, updated version will be deployed asap
+#### upcoming updates

 # Hamdard Library
 Hamdard library is an open source project which aims to provide the students of Jamia Hamdard an easy and simple way of sharing resources.